-Residents of countries in which hydro-fracking is planned or already underway are encouraged to hold preliminary Mini-tribunals on the human rights dimensions of fracking in their country.
-Witness accounts, other evidence, arguments and findings from that Mini-tribunal can then be made available to the plenary hearings held in late 2017 or early 2018.
+Residents in locations where fracking is planned or already underway are encouraged to hold pre-PPT tribunals on the human rights dimensions of fracking in their location.
+Witness accounts, other evidence, arguments and findings from that pre-PPT tribunal can then be used in the plenary hearings to be held in May 2018.

-If you wish to hold a preliminary tribunal, please contact the PPT Session Steering Group about the timing of your mini-tribunal and for suggestions about how to begin the process.
+If you wish to hold a preliminary tribunal, please contact the PPT Session Steering Group about the timing of your pre-PPT tribunal and for ideas about how to begin the process.